 The State of Michigan provides postemployment life insurance benefits (the Plan) to eligible individuals upon retirement from State employment.
 Members of the State Employees Retirement System (SERS), the State Police Retirement System (SPRS), the Judges' Retirement System (JRS), and certain members of the Military Retirement Provisions (MMRP) may receive a life insurance benefit if they meet the benefit eligibility requirements.
 The Plan is a single-employer, state-wide, defined benefit other postemployment benefits (OPEB) plan.
 The State contracts with Minnesota Life to administer the payout of life insurance benefits.
-The Plan is administered by the Michigan Civil Service Commission under Article XI, Section 5 of the Michigan Civil Service Commission Rule 5-11.
+The Plan is administered by the Michigan Civil Service Commission under Article XI, Section 5 of the Michigan Constitution of 1963 and Michigan Civil Service Commission Rule 5-11.

-Activity of the Plan is accounted for in the State Sponsored Group Insurance Fund (Fund), an internal service fund in the State of Michigan Comprehensive Annual Financial Report (SOMCAFR).
+Activity of the Plan is accounted for in the State Sponsored Group Insurance Fund (Fund), an internal service fund in the State of Michigan Annual Comprehensive Financial Report (SOMACFR).
 The Fund was administratively established to account for employee insurance benefit programs, which are largely self-funded.
 Five group insurance programs are offered to State employees: health, dental, vision, long-term disability, and life.